 Prospective students who have already embarked on an active quest to become whole in spirit, mind, and body, or are just beginning this journey to wholeness, are candidates for a Quest Whole Person Scholarship.

-We invite you to support the Quest Whole Person Scholarship program.
-Your gift will be matched, dollar for dollar, up to a total of $4 million.
-This is your opportunity to impact the life of a student who is on a quest for wholeness.
+We invite you to support the Quest Whole Person Scholarship program - this is your opportunity to impact the life of a student who is on a quest for wholeness.

 Where It All Began